ofnote/tsalib/README.md

 ## Examples

  The [examples](examples) directory contains TS annotations of a few well-known, complex neural architectures: [resnet](examples/resnet.py), [transformer](examples/openai_transformer.py).
-With TSAs, the `forward` function gives a deeper insight into how the module works.
+With TSAs, we can gain deeper and immediate insight into how the module works by scanning through the `forward` function.

 ## Dependencies